DtxdF/AppJail.docs/docs/networking/virtual-networks/NAT.md

-Thanks to virtual networks, AppJail can use NAT in two ways: manually, using `appjail nat` or automatically using `appjail quick`.
+Thanks to virtual networks, AppJail can use NAT in two ways: manually, using `appjail-nat(1)` or automatically using `appjail-quick(1)`.

 !!! warning